 To swipe left or to swipe right?
 That is the question.
 But give Tinder a rest for a moment and consider how technology has changed the way we fall in love.
 Deakin University anthropologist Roland Kapferer says that in one generation, phones and apps have spawned a whole new way of dating and mating.
 We’re witnessing a complete anthropological shift in the way we search for soulmates.
-Kapferer shares insights on how our love lives are changing.
+Kapferer shares 9 ways smartphones are changing our love lives:

 Using Facebook and other social media apps has changed the way we relate and engage.
 Not having eye-to-eye contact with a person can decrease our empathy for them.
 In fact, a US study of 14,000 university students showed that people’s empathy declined by 40 per cent between 2000 and 2010.